Access into monday.com is performed via the following authentication methods:

 monday.com is a fully cloud-based service.
 Our service is hosted on Amazon Web Services infrastructure in Northern Virginia

-More information about their security practices is available at:
+More information about its security practices is available at:

 AWS security page